 Do I need A-level Economics?

 No. We do not require or assume any previous training in Economics.
-If you have read some Economics, though, it will probably help you a bit with some of the first-year work.
-(Note that you don't need A-level Economics even if you want to study straight Economics at most top universities, including Warwick.)
+If you have read some Economics, though, it will probably help you a bit with some of the first-year work, though Economics at University is much more mathematical than Economics A level.
+(Note that you do not actually need A-level Economics even if you want to study straight Economics at most top universities, including Warwick.)
+Many of our student have not taken Economics A level.

 Will employers know about MORSE?